 The personalization can start even before students apply, as they visit the campus, call or write with inquiries, or meet the staff at events.
 The staff at Alleghany pride themselves on the “personal touch” they offer throughout the admissions and enrollment process.
 The admissions officers often develop close relationships with prospective students and serve as their primary contact as they go through the application process.

 However, as Allegheny’s popularity grew, the admissions team was finding it harder and harder to find the time to build and maintain those one-on-one relationships with students.

-The challenges facing the Admissions team
+Challenges facing the Admissions team

 Allegheny remained intent on maintaining their hallmark philosophy of providing personalized support to all of their prospective students, yet their staff size remained static.
 With their rising number of inquiries and applicants, how could they possibly meet students where they are, maintain the personal touch crucial to their mission, and prevent burdening their staff with more work?

 Cornell LeSane, Vice President for Enrollment and Dean of Admissions, and Jason Andracki, Senior Assistant Director of Admissions, knew they faced several challenges in meeting their goal.

 First, traditional methods of outreach (i.e., email, phone, and snail mail) were labor-intensive and had diminishing returns on staff time and investment.
 Increasing communication via these channels required additional hours from staff.

 Second, increasing the staff’s workload was not an option.
 Their team was already feeling the crunch of putting in extra hours trying to connect with students, which ironically left them less time for one-on-one student relationships.